This saga relates my

 years it has been superseded by a number of discrete web sites (3 at the last

-count) and I have decided to give the blog a more apposite title and reduce it to a single summary page with a
+count) and I have given the blog a more apposite title and reduced it to a single summary page with a

 link to one of the web sites:

 A driver, angry at being held up on his very own local road, took revenge by tailgating me; but this didn't satisfy him so he got together

 with a pal and reported me to the police.

 This pal was a motorcyclist who pretended to be a witness.

 For good measure he got his girlfriend to say she was riding pillion so that she could also claim to be a witness.

 The conspirators embellished their story with a number of improbable events: